Link Between Obesity, Brain, and Genetics

 This study was supported by funds from the Canadian Institutes of Health Research and the Natural Sciences and Engineering Research Council.
 Uku Vainik was supported by the Estonian Research Council, and Fonds de recherche du Québec - Santé (FRQS)

-(i)This information is from an external source (McGill University).
+(i)Source/Reference: McGill University.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.